As they say, ‘all happiness depends on a leisurely breakfast and this was just that.

-After filling up on mountains of fresh fruit, pots of tea and English breakfast (minus black pudding and mushrooms which I still don’t like), we jumped straight out to continue our microgap around some more of Northumberland.
+After filling up on mountains of fresh fruit, pots of tea and English breakfast (minus black pudding and mushrooms which I still don’t like), we jumped straight out to explore some more of Northumberland.

 Our first stop had to be Bamburgh Castle, after all, Northumberland has more castles than any other county in England.

 We had been thinking of visiting Alnwick Castle, too but alas it wasn’t open until the day we were leaving Northumberland.
 Thankfully, Bamburgh Castle was just as special and certainly not a compromise in any way.
 In fact, it was incredible to see.

 As we drove closer, the imposing castle came into view… it looked huge!

 With over 1,500 years of history here, the castle is steeped in history.
 In fact, it’s thought that the site itself might have been the capital of the historic kingdom of Bernicia itself.

 Plus, there are also rumours that the castle is the site of Sir Lancelot’s fictitious castle, Joyous Garde, which I can totally see.